KaliedaRik/Scrawl-canvas/README.md

 16. Displacement map filter-like functionality
 * just for the challenge of it

-17. SVG as an asset (IN PROGRESS)
+17. SVG as an asset (NOT TAKING FORWARD)
-* Work out how to get and use SVG into the system as assets which can be used by Picture/Pattern etc
-* annoying that we can't use &lt;svg> in the same way we can use &lt;img> &lt;video> &lt;canvas> as source assets
-* same situation for &lt;picture> - why can't we just use them as a source asset?
+* Coded up functionality to transform DOM SVG markup into an SvgAsset, which could then be used by Picture entity.
+While we can do this ok for static SVG, any mistakes in the SVG markup breaks the system.
+Also, no way to show SVG animations in the canvas in real time
+* This is too much of an edge case to be worth any more effort.
+SVG elements can already be used in Scrawl-canvas stacks, and we should be able to position and manipulate them in the same ways as any other Element artefact.
+Demo DOM-003 updated to test importing SVG elements into stacks.

 ### Roadmap - further ahead: